Skip to Content

 El Bakry in Marsa Matruh, Egypt

-I learned today that a perfect holiday at Marsa Matruh is not just the turquoise sea and manicured gardens, but making friends with the real people beyond the hotel walls.
+A perfect holiday at Marsa Matruh is not just the turquoise sea and manicured gardens.
+There’s also making friends with the real people beyond the hotel walls.

-PS Don’t think I didn’t enjoy the lovely surroundings at Beau Rivage and when I mentioned the expensive Wi-Fi to the manager at breakfast he instantly offered me it for free.
+PS Don’t think I didn’t enjoy the lovely surroundings at Beau Rivage.
+When I mentioned the expensive Wi-Fi to the manager at breakfast he instantly offered me it for free.

 This article is originally published at Heatheronhertravels.com